Cookieser/MLLM-Uncertainty/README.md

 Use the Semantic Entropy to measure the confidence of llm output

-Our Method 1: Using Transformation Sample instead of the temperature
+Our Method: Using Transformation Sample instead of the temperature

 <p align="center">